 The form Mayor of London was delighted to have finally left the European Union behind, while still ensuring that the United Kingdom will have a role in Europe.

 "We must take it one step at a time.
 And there is no need to immediately trigger Article 50.
 That doesn't mean that the United Kingdom will be less unified or less European"

 It is true that the continent of Europe still exists but Northern Ireland and Scotland would beg to differ.

 All hands on deck!

 It's a similar story in Scotland.
-According to First Minister Nicole Sturgeon, it is quite likely that a new indepedence referendum for the Scotts will be called.
+According to First Minister Nicole Sturgeon, it is quite likely that a new independence referendum for the Scots will be called.
 62% of Scots voted on 23rd of June to remain in the European Union.

 "It is democratically unacceptable that Scotland is forced against its will to leave the EU"

-Particularly worth mentioning is that 75% of 18-24 year olds voted to remain while 60% of over 65 year olds turned their backs on the EU.
-Something that has upset young voters and resulted in the call for a second referendum.
+Particularly worth mentioning is the fact that 75% of 18-24-year-olds voted to remain while 60% of over 65-year-olds turned their backs on the EU.
+Certainly, the statistics have upset young voters and inspired the call for a second referendum.

 An eventful day for Europe, for the rest of the world

-The EU referendum reminds us that we are well placed to think about the differences between populism and reality.
-Especially the radical parties who wanted to use the hours following the announcement of the referendum results to call for referendums in their own countries.
+The EU referendum proves how important it is to able to distinguish between populism and reality.
+Of particular interest are the radical parties who wanted to use the hours following the announcement of the referendum results to call for referendums in their own countries.
 But if Nationalists can be united, so can the rest of us Europeans.